RaouR/Chess-game-AI-studio/README.md

 # Online Chess

 A modern chess application where you can challenge a powerful AI opponent or play against a friend.
-Built with React, TypeScript, and powered by OpenRouter AI.
+Built with React, TypeScript, and powered by llama.cpp AI.

 ## Features